olebole/irafdoc/doc/echelle.ecidentify.rst

   where y is the order number and x is the extracted pixel coordinate along the dispersion.

-  If the order offset is known initially or as a result of previous the <tt>'o'</tt>
+  If the order offset is known initially or as a result of previous the <span style="font-family: monospace;">'o'</span>
   fit may be used.
 The dispersion minimization for the order offset is then not done.
-This will, therefore, be faster than using the full fit, key <tt>'f'</tt>, to also determine the order offset.
+This will, therefore, be faster than using the full fit, key <span style="font-family: monospace;">'f'</span>, to also determine the order offset.
   </p>
   <p>
   The fitting is done interactively as a submode of <b>ecidentify</b> with its own set of cursor commands.
-It is entered using the <tt>'f'</tt> key and exited using the <tt>'q'</tt> key.
-The list of commands is given the CURSOR KEY section and is available from the fitting mode with <tt>'?'</tt>.
+It is entered using the <span style="font-family: monospace;">'f'</span> key and exited using the <span style="font-family: monospace;">'q'</span> key.
+The list of commands is given the CURSOR KEY section and is available from the fitting mode with <span style="font-family: monospace;">'?'</span>.
 The functionality of this fitting is fairly simple; the function and orders may be changed, points may be deleted and undeleted, and the results of the fit may be displayed in various formats by selecting quantities to be plotted along either axis.
 Generally one